Organized recovery documents and credit rebuild roadmap on executive dark desk, editorial photography

 Which Lenders Will Consider a Post-Bankruptcy LOC Application?

-According to CFPB market research, fewer than 15% of traditional bank products are openly accessible to applicants with a bankruptcy discharge within five years.
-By contrast, alternative online lenders — who use cash flow underwriting rather than traditional credit scoring alone — represent the primary post-bankruptcy access point.
-APR premiums for post-bankruptcy borrowers run 8–15 percentage points higher than standard-tier products at the same lender.
+According to CFPB market research, fewer than 15% of traditional bank products are openly accessible.
+This applies to applicants with a bankruptcy discharge within five years.

 What Should You Expect to Pay?